 Futures markets are well-known as a mechanism for reallocating risk pertaining to the prices of commodities or financial assets.
-The Keynes (1936) theory of commodity futures markets postulate that such markets exist to enable risk-averse speculators to insure other risk-averse traders with inverse risk profiles.
-A lesser known role of futures markets pertains to its ability to provide forward-looking information about the prices of assets traded on the market.
+The Keynes (1936) and Hicks (1940) theory of commodity futures markets postulate that such markets exist to enable risk-averse speculators to insure other risk-averse traders with inverse risk profiles.
+However, futures markets have also been hypothesized to provide forward-looking information about prices of the traded assets.

 Grossman (1977) proposed that future markets exist as a site for information exchange and enable people who gather information to make predictions about the future states of the market to profit from doing so.
 The markets enable such investors to trade based on their knowledge and reap private gains from their investments.
 As a consequence of their actions, futures prices reflect the information that these informed investors have about the future state of the market.

 The forecasting ability of futures markets have been investigated in the context of end-of-the-day returns of stock index futures (Herbst and Maberly, 1992) and Treasury bill futures (Hegde and McDonald, 1986).
-The studies utilize futures prices to predict the spot price of the underlying instrument at a fixed point of time in the future and find that futures prices do indeed contain useful information about the future spot prices.
-These successes induce an investigation of other futures markets where forward-looking information could be of use.
+The studies utilize futures prices to predict the spot price of the underlying instrument at a fixed point of time in the future and find that futures prices do indeed contain useful information the future spot prices.
+These successes induce an investigation of other futures markets where forward-looking information could be useful.